Capital punishment in Virginia: Modern era post-Gregg

 After the Supreme Court of the United States upheld Georgia's "guided discretion" laws in Gregg v.
 Georgia, Virginia's laws were modified along the same lines.
 The first person executed after being sentenced to death under these laws was Frank J. Coppola on August 10, 1982.
 He was the first person executed by the state in the modern era.

 The electric chair continued to be solely used until 1994, when legislation was enacted giving inmates the choice of lethal injection or the electric chair, with lethal injection the default method if no decision was made.
 Seven inmates opted for the Virginia electric chair; the last to do so was Robert Gleason on January 16, 2013.
 Former Governor Tim Kaine has also stated that he opposes the option of the electric chair, but did not move to drop it as an option while in office.

 Executions were carried out at Greensville Correctional Center near Jarratt, Virginia; the men's death row was located at the Sussex I State Prison near Waverly, Virginia and the women's death row was at the Fluvanna Correctional Center for Women.
 The execution chamber moved from the former Virginia State Penitentiary to Greensville in 1991.
 On August 3, 1998, the male death row moved from Mecklenburg Correctional Center to Sussex I.

 In 1992, Roger Keith Coleman was executed by the state for the 1981 rape and murder of his sister-in-law Wanda McCoy.
 Coleman's case drew national and worldwide attention before and after his execution because of his repeated claims of innocence: Time magazine featured Coleman on its May 18, 1992, cover.
 After his death, his was the second case nationally in which DNA evidence was analyzed of an executed man.
 In January 2006, Virginia Governor Mark Warner announced that testing of DNA evidence had conclusively proven that Coleman was guilty of the crime.
 On November 10, 2009, Virginia executed spree killer John Allen Muhammad for the 2002 D.C. sniper attacks during which he killed 10 people.
-He was tried in Virginia rather than the District of Columbia in order to establish an impartial jury pool, and his death sentence was finalized in six years.
+He was tried in Virginia rather than the District of Columbia in order to establish an impartial jury pool, and his death sentence was carried out in only six years.

-The last person to be sentenced to death in Virginia was Mark E. Lawlor, sentenced June 23, 2011, by the Honorable Randy I. Bellows of Fairfax County Circuit Court.
-In 2020, however, Lawlor won a federal appeal which required a retrial of the sentencing phase, and the new commonwealth attorney chose to reduce the sentence to life in prison without parole citing their personal beliefs regarding capital punishment.
+The last person to be sentenced to death in Virginia was Mark E. Lawlor on June 23, 2011.
+In 2020, Lawlor won a federal appeal which required a new sentencing phase, and the new commonwealth attorney chose to reduce the sentence to life in prison without parole citing their personal beliefs regarding capital punishment.